Unique Selling Value of your Home

 An AZ Home Seller will want to know what type of Home Buyer is Looking for their Home?

 If you have a horse property you are looking to sell as an AZ home seller, there are roughly seven types of horse property buyers looking for these types of homes in Arizona.
 It is the key to understanding the various unique features you, the AZ home seller, may have that will attract the right buyer.
-Michelle will often run into real estate agents who, though great real estate agents, don’t know the first thing about Arizona horse property or what it takes to highlight the benefits to that unique home buyer you are looking to attract.
+Michelle will often run into real estate agents who, though great real estate agents, don’t know the first thing about Arizona horse property or what it takes to highlight the benefits that unique home buyer you are looking to attract.

 What are the Eight Types of Home Buyers looking for Arizona Horse Property?- Home Buyer Number One for AZ Horse Property.

-1. The true horse lovers who ride horses and show horses are the first type of home buyer for AZ horse properties.
+1. Horse Lovers.
+The true horse lovers who ride horses and show horses are the first type of home buyer for AZ horse properties.
 These home buyers know exactly what they want in an Arizona horse property.
 They are horse breeders, horse trainers, ropers, or they are into team penning.
 They may show horses and run in the equestrian circles and be involved in dressage, reining or other types of arena events.

 These equestrian lovers love a well-lit arena to ride and play with the horses at night.
 They often look for green pastures for their horses to graze and safe, solid fencing.
 A barn with an office and comfortable, well laid out stalls are a must!
 Keeping the horses comfortable, cool and clean is of the highest priority.
 Horse lovers take great care and pride in their horses and will often want to know where the nearest equine vet and feed store is.